-If you are facing foreclosure in New York, it's important to understand some of the basics, including:
+If you're facing a foreclosure in New York, it's important to understand some of the basics, including:

-Below we have outlined some of the most important features of New York foreclosure law.
-Keep in mind that this is just a summary; we've included statute citations so you can get more details from the laws themselves.
-And be sure to check out Nolo’s extensive Foreclosure section, where you can find information about all aspects of foreclosure, definitions of foreclosure terms (like redemption and reinstatement), and options to avoid foreclosure.
+Below we've outlined some of the most important features of New York's foreclosure laws.
+Keep in mind that this is just a summary; we've included statute citations so you can get more details by reading the laws themselves.
+Or check out our New York Foreclosure Laws and Procedures article.

 Foreclosures in New York are judicial, which means the process begins when the bank files a lawsuit against the defaulting borrower in court.